Project Concept

 -

-Strategic partnership project
+Strategic partnership project between organisations and institutions

 -